-All proceedings will include a prompt, fair, and impartial investigation and result.
+All proceedings will include an adequate, reliable, and impartial investigation in a timely manner.
 The University will provide the respondent and complainant equitable rights during the investigative process.

 All complaints of sexual misconduct shall be presented to the Title IX Coordinator or Deputy Title IX Coordinator for investigation and appropriate disposition.
 The Title IX Coordinator must always be informed by a Deputy Title IX Coordinator of the receipt of a complaint.